khadirpatan/sneedtask/README.md

 ***Note***:

-<b>Beacuse cilent and server are running in the same system it might thorw following error in the client console.
+<b>Beacuse cilent and server are running in the same system it might thorw following error in the client browser console.

 <i>Access to XMLHttpRequest at 'http://localhost:9090/' from origin 'http://localhost:3000' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.</i>